basesdepatos/notes/unit1/dmbs-concepts.md

     -User-Defined or Business Integrity: These are rules that impose custom constraints on the data, based on business requirements.
 These rules ensure that the data meets certain logical conditions beyond those defined by the database.

+3. Integration:

+Integration in databases refers to combining data or systems from multiple sources into a unified system, enabling them to work together.
+In database management, this could involve combining data rom different databases, or integrating a database with other software systems (e.g., through APIs).

+4. Metadata:

+Metadata is data that describes other data.
+In databases, metadata provides information about the structure, organization, and attributes of the data stored in the database.
+For example, metadata can describe the types of data in each column of a table, constraints, and relationships between tables.
+It helps users and systems understand how to access, use, and manage the data efficiently.